 Our Goals in Advocacy

-The Colorado Mental Wellness Network is staffed entirely by people with (or are close family members of those with) mental illness.
-Because of that, one of our main priorities is helping our peers, or other people in recovery from mental illness, improve the quality of their lives and give back to their communities.
+The Colorado Mental Wellness Network is staffed entirely by people with (or are close family members of those with) mental health, substance use, trauma and/or co-occurring conditions.
+Because of that, one of our main priorities is helping our peers, or other people in recovery from mental health conditions, improve the quality of their lives and give back to their communities.
 One way we do this is by providing advocacy training so that peers can more effectively advocate for themselves, a loved one, or the peer community as a whole.
 This advocacy is needed at policy-making tables, legislative hearings, in the media, and in their home communities.

 Our overall goal in advocacy is to increase public awareness of what it means to have a mental health condition.
 That can include concepts like:

-- The problems with stereotypes and assumptions about mental illness
+- The problems with stereotypes and assumptions about mental health conditions

 - The disconnect between available mental health services and service-user needs

-- The challenges of living, working, and going to school with a mental illness
+- The challenges of living, working, and going to school with a mental health condition

-- The barriers to treatment that people with mental illness experience
+- The barriers to treatment that people with mental health conditions experience

 If this sounds appealing to you, check our calendar to find and register for upcoming advocacy training.